 In the formula presented above, D denotes the absolute value of the percentage change in MVP for each resource/input (Mijindadi, 1981).
 Economic optima are attained when marginal value product equals marginal factor cost or when the r equals one.
 If r ≠ 1, it indicates that resources are not being utilized efficiently; thus, adjustments in the quantity of inputs and production costs are necessary to achieve r = 1.

-Result and Discussion
+Results and Discussion

 Cost and Benefit analysis in rice production